f4b6a3/uuid-creator/README.md

 Read the [Wiki pages](https://github.com/f4b6a3/uuid-creator/wiki) and the [Javadocs](https://javadoc.io/doc/com.github.f4b6a3/uuid-creator).

 > **NOTE**:
 > This software is not supported or maintained by any organization.
-This note may be useful for people who believe that having an organization behind a project is a valid criterion for deciding whether software can be used or not.
+This information may be useful if you believe that having an organization behind a project is a criterion for deciding whether software can be adopted or not.

 Dependency
 ------------------------------------------------------